Why LGBTQ Therapy Services Are So Important

 Mental And Physical Health Conditions

 We all face life stress.
-Life stress may refer to stress that takes place in the workplace, at school, or in other settings and environments.
-Exposure to things like homophobia can compound other sources of stress and are known to lead to higher stress levels, and this is a fact backed by research.
+Life stress may refer to stress in the workplace, at school, or in other settings and environments.
+Exposure to things like homophobia can compound other sources of stress and is known to lead to higher stress levels, and this is a fact backed by research.
 So, in addition to the other stressors a person might face in their life, such as a large workload, navigating life as a new parent, or an otherwise busy schedule, stress levels can be higher among people within the community, leading us to understand once again there’s a prevalent need for affirming care.

-With more and more people feeling safe enough identifying themselves as transgender (a recent study by The Williams Institute on Sexual Orientation and Gender Identity Law and Public Policy shows just under 1% of the population, which equals around 1.4 million people nationwide, identify this way), therapy becomes important to help them work through or manage what can be potentially significant and even life-threatening issues.
+With more and more people feeling safe enough identifying themselves as transgender (a recent study by The Williams Institute on Sexual Orientation and Gender Identity Law and Public Policy shows just under 1% of the population, which equals around 1.4 million people nationwide, identify this way), therapy becomes essential to help them work through or manage what can be potentially significant and even life-threatening issues.

 How Do You Find LGBTQIA+ Therapy Services?

 - Web search.
-You can conduct a web search for, “LGBTQIA+ therapist near me” or search for other relative terms.
+You can conduct a web search for “LGBTQIA+ therapist near me” or search for other relative terms.

 - Online directories.
 These typically allow you to search for a provider based on location and other identifiers, such as the populations or specialties they work with.

 An LGBTQIA+ affirming therapist is a specially trained therapist supporting LGBTQIA+ individuals to work through issues specific to their community in an uplifting and positive perspective.
 An affirming therapist is different from a general population therapist because they must immerse themselves in the LGBTQIA+ community to gain an authentic perspective of all the perspectives living within the community can bring.

-LGBTQQIP2SAA stands for lesbian, gay, bisexual, transgender, questioning, queer, intersex, pansexual, two-spirit (2S), androgynous and asexual.
+LGBTQQIP2SAA stands for lesbian, gay, bisexual, transgender, questioning, queer, intersex, pansexual, two-spirit (2S), androgynous, and asexual.

 The experience of gender is unique from person to person, so there’s no concrete number as to how many genders there are.
 There are common identifiers and umbrella terms that we can use to encompass or describe gender, however.